The Church of Scotland Cumbernauld Trinity Parish Church

 Fairtrade logo - Cumbernauld Trinity is a Fairtrade Church

-Please bear with us until we migrate to a new website.
-However, all the latest news from Cumbernauld Trinity Parish Church will be on our Facebook page.
+Please bear with us while we develop a new website.
+Meanwhile, all the latest news from Cumbernauld Trinity Parish Church can be found on our Facebook page.

 Village Food Bank